swarna339/Foodforyou_web_application/README.md

 It can provide few food cooking tips , and dishes for few diabetic , cardiac people.
 Each and every dishes containes calories , step by step procedure and tips to be followed.

-VISIT MY WEBSITE HERE:
+Run index.js file - to walk in this website

 TECHNOLOGY USED:
-HTML
+HTML ,
-CSS
+CSS,
-JAVASCRIPT
+JAVASCRIPT,
-VANILLA JS
+VANILLA JS,
-BOOTSTRAP
+BOOTSTRAP ,
 EDMAN DATABASE(oopen source)